 The Graduate Division of Religious Studies (GDRS) consists of a broad and diverse faculty of distinguished experts in various religions, eastern and western, ancient and modern.
 It also applies a broad array of disciplinary methods to religious and theological study.
 The faculty includes experts trained in religious and theological studies as well as anthropologists, historians, literary scholars, and philosophers—all devoted to understanding the impact that religion has had and continues to have in human society.

-The Division’s facilities consist of a fully furnished, wireless accessible lounge with a discussion room, Teaching Fellow office, and computer lab is available to foster community among graduate students within the Graduate Division of Religious Studies.
+The Division’s facilities consist of a fully furnished, wireless-accessible lounge with a discussion room, the Teaching Fellow office, and a computer lab to foster community among the graduate students.
 This space was designed both for informal gathering and academic study and research needs.